 Co-director Joe Russo claimed that Steve created another alternate timeline when he went back to the 1940s, and then traveled back to the original one after Peggy passed away.
 Since this take is consistent with the time travel logic explained in the film, most fans defer to this explanation.

 Meanwhile, screenwriters Markus and McFeely say they believe that alternate timelines are only created when removing the Infinity Stones (which Steve didn't do on that trip), so it was a Stable Time Loop.
 In practical terms, this means that Steve was always Peggy's mysterious husband, and Steve did not intervene in history in spite of knowing what would happen (as far as we know) to preserve his timeline.
 They say that they had always intended this as far back as Winter Soldier,note Which would mean that yes, Steve did make out with his niece-by-marriage. though what actually happened is open to interpretation.
+Markus and McFeely have freely admitted that this goes somewhat against the film's logic regarding how time travel works, but stated that the scene's emotional weight was the more important factor to consider.

 Meanwhile, when asked about the two contradictory takes and which one was accurate, Kevin Feige simply responded to the AMA question with a one-worded answer: "Yes."